 If you have tension headaches, you are not alone.
 Around 80 percent of the adult population in the United States suffer from occasional tension headaches.
 As many as 3 percent have chronic daily tension headaches, meaning they occur for more than 15 days out of a month.
-The cause of tension headaches is not well understood.
+The cause of tension headaches is unclear.
 They are the most common type of headache.
 They may feel like an uncomfortable band of tightness or pressure going around the entire head.

 Some people can deal with tension headaches with little interruption to their lives, while others find they disturb their life quality, impact their sleep, make it difficult to concentrate at work, and put them in a bad mood overall.
 Taking some pain relievers may help you cope during an attack, but they do not get to the underlying cause of these headaches and they cannot prevent them from happening again.